Arteslol/rsschool-cv/cv.md

 > I am glad to welcome you on my page
  I dream of exploring the interesting front-end area.
 I study English 🇬🇧.
-I am cheerful and always try to stay positive in any difficult life situations 😊
+I am cheerful and always try to stay positive in any difficult life situations.
+I love coffee, dogs,cats and people.
 <br/>

 ## Skills